 In 2008, Uribe ordered the successful operation that rescued three Americans along with Ingrid Betancourt, his Green Party presidential opponent in 2002, and 11 other hostages who had been kidnapped by the FARC and held for years at a jungle prison camp where they were tortured.
 In 2009, President Bush awarded Uribe the Presidential Medal of Freedom, and recalled the phone call from Uribe, informing him that the American hostages were safe.
 “By refusing to allow the land he loves to be destroyed by an enemy within, by proving that terror can be opposed and defeated, President Uribe has reawakened the hopes of his countrymen and shown a model of leadership to a watching world,” Bush said at the ceremony.

 The outrage over this case has become a matter of international concern among the defenders of democratic ideals.
-The Democratic Initiative of Spain and the Americas (IDEA) expressed its “solidarity” with Álvaro Uribe, and 21 former elected presidents and prime ministers of Spain and Latin America, including Nobel Peace Prize recipient Óscar Arias of Costa Rica, called for Uribe to be freed.
+The Democratic Initiative of Spain and the Americas (IDEA) expressed its “solidarity” with Álvaro Uribe, and 21 former elected presidents and prime ministers of Spain and Latin America, including Nobel Peace Prize recipient Óscar Arias of Costa Rica, called the case a mere “political conflict” which had been “judicialized”.